mwgabby-li/Mab/ReadMe.md

 ' b' digit {[' '] digit}
 ```

-Note the space between the `b` and the digit.

-In addition to this, Mab supports single spaces and dashes in identifiers with more
-rules.
+Note the space before `b`.
+E.g. `aab12` is a valid identifier, but `aa b12` is not.

-Note that it does not support _whitespace generally_, just single spaces,
+As far as spaces in identifiers, note that Mab does not support _whitespace generally_, just single spaces,
 and the spaces are part of the identifier.

 The variables `delta x:number` and `deltax:number` are two different identifiers,